Social media and document dumps

 While there is no evidence that the breach against Mr. Macron’s campaign was organized by this loosely connected group of far-right campaigners, the American activists have been gathering on sites like 4chan and Discord, which were previously used to coordinate support for Donald J. Trump’s presidential campaign.

-One popular tactic, experts say, has been so-called Twitter raids, or efforts to hijack trending hashtags and topics on the social media site and inject far-right and anti-Macron propaganda, go to https://www.socialboosting.com/buy-tiktok-likes/ to learn about tiktok marketing.
+One popular tactic, experts say, has been so-called Twitter raids, or efforts to hijack trending hashtags and topics on the social media site and inject far-right and anti-Macron propaganda.
+For instance, individuals seeking to enhance their online presence often explore avenues beyond Twitter, such as boosting Tiktok views from the UK.
+If you’re interested in leveraging TikTok for marketing purposes, you may want to explore options like purchasing likes; a platform like https://www.socialboosting.com/buy-tiktok-likes/ can provide insights into effective TikTok marketing strategies.

 A week before the second round of the French election, for instance, online activists, many from the United States and other English-speaking countries, flooded Twitter with coordinated anti-Macron memes — online satirical photos with often biting captions — carrying hashtags like #elysee2017 that were linked to the campaign.
 That included portraying him as a 21st-century equivalent of Marie Antoinette, the out-of-touch last queen of France, and other memes made allegations of an extramarital affair.